 |* Total sodium content in the food shall not exceed the limit specified in sub-clause 2 (ii) (b).|

-Contaminants, Toxins and Residues
+Contaminants, Toxins, and Residues

-The product shall conform to the limits of contaminants as specified in the Food Safety and Standards (Contaminants, toxins and Residues) Regulations, 2011.
+The product shall conform to the limits of contaminants as specified in the Food Safety and Standards (Contaminants, Toxins, and Residues) Regulations, 2011.

 Packaging and Labelling

-- The food shall be packed in hermetically sealed, clean and sound containers or in flexible pack made from film or combination of any other substrate made of board, paper, polyethylene, polyester, metallized film or in such a way to protect from deterioration.
+- The food shall be packed in hermetically sealed, clean and sound containers or in a flexible pack made from film or combination of any other substrate made of board, paper, polyethylene, polyester, metalized film or in such a way to protect from deterioration.
 It may be packed with nitrogen or mixture of nitrogen and carbon dioxide flushing and filling during packing to remove atmosphere of oxygen within the pack.